biggie-boss/LoreRim/README.md

 - General Wealth: Low
 - Rich: Wizard
 - Poor: Food, Innkeeper, Apothecary

-Each good a hold is "rich" in has 20% lower selling and buying prices.
-Every good that a hold is "poor" in has 20% higher buying and selling prices.

 - Blacksmith: Ore, Ingot, Weapon, Jewelry, Daedric Artifact, Armor
 - Wizard: Staff, Tome, Soul Gem, Scroll (Magical Items)